leovidith/insurance-premium-prediction/README.md

+# Insurance Premium Prediction using Machine & Deep Learning

+This project investigates the impact of demographic and lifestyle features on health insurance premiums.
+A diverse suite of regression models—including traditional ML regressors and deep neural networks—was employed to predict charges and evaluate the relative influence of each feature.
+The study identifies **smoking status** as the most dominant factor, contributing approximately **62.04%** to the prediction performance.

+---

+## Objective

+To build accurate and interpretable models for predicting individual insurance costs based on features such as age, BMI, number of children, region, and smoking behavior.

+---

+## Experimental Setup

+- **Dataset:** 1338 samples, 7 features (sourced from Kaggle)
+- **Preprocessing:** Encoding, outlier handling (IQR & Z-score), standard scaling
+- **Modeling:** 13 classical ML models + 2 deep learning architectures (base & tuned)
+- **Tuning Methodology:** Keras Tuner (Hyperband) for deep learning model optimization

+---

+## Results
 | Model                          | RMSE      | MAE      | R² Score            |
 |-------------------------------|-----------|----------|---------------------|
 | Linear Regression             | 0.5342    | 0.3567   | 0.6049              |